chiboozor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - adds execution permission for owner, group owner, and other users to the file 'hello'.

-8-James_Bond - sets no permission for owner, and group owner, then gives all permission to other users.
+8-James_Bond - sets no permission for owner, and group owner, then gives all permission to other users

+9-John_Doe - sets the permission of 'hello' file to -rwxr-x-wx..